 At Vertava Health, our treatment centers offer customizable treatment programs that include medical detox, as well as behavioral therapy and other effective treatment services.
 This allows patients to reduce and stop their drinking in a safe and structured environment, while receiving treatment for the core issues underlying their alcohol abuse.

-If you are experiencing alcoholic cardiomyopathy as a result of chronic alcohol abuse, you are not alone – and recovery from your alcoholism is possible.
+If you are experiencing alcoholic cardiomyopathy as a result of chronic alcohol abuse, you are not alone – and recovery from alcoholism is possible.
 Contact us today to find a treatment program that meets your needs.